Jump to

 Close this pop-up window Go to top of the page

-The Simple Universe
+A Physics Model The Simple Model The Simple Universe

 Essential part of our universe Goal

-If a universe with particles were to be easier to come into existence than a universe that has quantum fields, then it could perhaps be that our universe would be more likely to be a universe that has particles
+Then it could perhaps be that our universe would be more likely to be a universe that has particles

-And by the same logic, a simple universe that has one type of elementary particle and one type of force carrier particle, could perhaps be easier to come into existence than a complex universe that has seventeen types of elementary particles and thirteen types of force carrier particles
+Could perhaps be easier to come into existence than a complex universe that has seventeen types of elementary particles and thirteen types of force carrier particles

-The first attempt to understand the atom using particles, failed, because at that time, the particle approach appeared to lead to an unstable atom
+The particle approach appeared to lead to an unstable atom

 For reference, here is a YouTube video (2020) of the Physics Explained channel discussing the Rutherford and Bohr early ideas of the atom

-These ideas were then enhanced by Louis de Broglie, leading to the modern day quantum mechanical interpretation of the atom
+The early ideas were then enhanced by Louis de Broglie, leading to the modern day quantum mechanical interpretation of the atom

 Discussion on the Bohr model of the atom